SamPolachek/EPIC_WARE/README.md

 Materials Used:
 The software for this application is being coded via Python.
 The database that will store user information and items is being created via MongoDB.
 The front-end will be created utilizing HTML/JavaScript/Flask (Edit this).

+Future Features for the remainder of the semester:
+- Complete the sorting items via fields.
+- Add a button that allows the user to switch between normal and night mode.
+- Add a
+- Have an advanced filter/search system specified by the user